Rome is best for..

 Fly to: Rome's main airports are Malpensa Airport in Milan and Leonardo da Vinci Airport (also known as Fiumicino)

-A city that has an undying passion for ‘la dolce vita’, you can create some wonderful memories with a night out in Rome.
-You should be aware that nightlife in Italy starts quite late though.
-Pubs and bars don’t usually get busy until midnight, and nightclubs don’t fill up until 2am.
+A city that has an undying passion for ‘la dolce vita’, you can create some wonderful memories with a night out in the Eternal City.
+Rome nightlife will be a big part of your city break to Rome because the Italians love eating and drinking well into the night.
+Because of this, nightlife in Italy starts quite late with pubs and bars not usually getting busy until midnight.
+If you love dancing then it’s going to be a late night, too, as nightclubs don’t fill up until 2am.